-Sanilac County Humane Society: Orvis Animal Care Grant
+Sanilac County Humane Society: Orvis Dog Enrichment Grant Report

 The money was used to purchase items to provide enrichment activities for the dogs at our shelter.
 The items included: Two large horse balls; two medium dog balls; two small horse balls; three treat balls; two small Buster Cubes; two large Buster Cubes; two Ethical Pet Seeking-a-Treat Bone Puzzle; two medium Kong toys; two Milk-Bone active dispensing balls; Kong football; Kong frisbee; XL chew bones; agility kit; and interactive tether tug toy.